bio-tools/biohackathon2022/paper/paper.md

 Almost all valid topics are used in the ontology.
 This could mean that EDAM is perfectly covering the needs of bio.tools users(, or they are too wide and the annotation are not precise enough.
-We need to investigate if more topics are needed. ## second part relevant?)
+We need to investigate if more topics are needed. ## second part relevant?
+Question the author of pub2tool to check for a methodological bias example if it wants to cover all topics are not)

 ### Operation:

 <img src="./figures/dev_operation_usage_annot.png" width="1000"/> <img src="./figures/1-25_operation_usage_annot.png" width="1000"/>

 All auxiliary operations are used to annotate tools.
 We should curate EDAM to remove the "notRecommendedForAnnotation" property from the rightfully used concepts and seek the one that should stay auxiliary.
-Otherwise, in the same fashion as topics, almost all valid operations are used to annotate bio.tools.
+Otherwise, in the same fashion as topics, almost all valid operations are used to annotate bio.tools. ( pub2tool, can it annotate with auxialliary concept )

 ### Data and Format: